 You can tell this by the fact that the customer will immediately gravitate to that employee that showed them the attention.
 Requesting them by name, searching for them when they are not visible.
 The simple sight of the employee that showed concern for their problem puts them at ease.

 A very simple rule, give respect to gain respect.
 Treat customers exactly how you want to be treated when you are spending your hard-earned money on a product or service.

 Have a freewheeling yet professional interaction with the customers.
 You can be yourself and still command professionalism.

-Never lose focus from the customer's requirement.
+Never lose focus on the customer's requirement.
 If you know a request has been made then expectations are set to be delivered.
-If you or your business are unable to deliver these expectation, then you need to focus on rectifying this with your customer.
+If you or your business are unable to deliver this expectation, then you need to focus on rectifying this with your customer.

 Exceeding expectations of the customer works wonders, not only to excel in the business but also to build one's character.
 Simple things like helping the customer to their car or holding an umbrella for them in the rain.
 This is something that is not seen in most interactions with businesses in their everyday lives.

-These small acts of kindness go along way to create a life long customer.
+These small acts of kindness go a long way to creating a lifelong customer.
 Every customer can be delighted.
-All it takes is Passion, Patience and Persistence.
+All it takes is Passion, Patience, and Persistence.

 Every customer can be a potential opportunity to form a connection.
 Whether it's about sports, kids, cats, or your mutual dislike for work in general.

 This rapport will put the customer at ease and form a personal connection with them that will last forever.